Frequently Asked Questions

 Your child has 3 options for lunch:

 These options can be used in combination.
-For example, you may want your child to bring a bag lunch 3 days a week and use the PTA hot lunch program for the other 2 days.
+For example, you may want your child to bring a bag lunch 3 days a week and use Revolution Foods for the other 2 days.

 What are my options for child care before and/or after school?